stream-protocol/woocommerce-payment-gateway/README.txt

 == Description ==

-Add the USDC, STR, SOL, or SPL token in WooCommerce, making use of Phantom, StreamPay, SolFlare, and decentralized commerce.
+Add the USDC, STR, SOL, or SPL token in WooCommerce, making use of Phantom, StreamPay, SolFlare, and decentralized eCommerce.

 = Features =

-USDC "stablecoin payments
+USDC "stablecoin payments"
-StreamPay mobile app support

 = How does it work? =